efaysal/Rustf2F/README.md

 Rust Closure: Real Case

-Rust Language:

-Rust's aim is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.

 Closures

 As Rust helps to do generics, let’s build some fully generic codes to understand some points in the very informative work "Finding Closure in Rust" .